 - The "Aperture Science High-Energy Pellet" in Portal uses the same sprite and sounds as the Combine orbs in Half-Life 2.
 The orbs used to fuel the security systems, at least, appear to be completely harmless, so they can't be the same as the One-Hit Kill High-Energy Pellet.

 - Portal 2 seems to even have an in-universe example: In the informative looping videos that display in the elevator areas, the "animal king" the voiceover describes is a turret made giant-size and painted over with a leopard skin.

 - Incidentally inverted whenever a Valve Game crosses over into Team Fortress 2.
-When they included Bill's Hat, the Frying pan and Ellis's cap, you'd expect them to just cut the relevant parts off of the character in question and recycle them into the game.
-Nope, the Bill hat, cap and frying pan are all unique models to fit with the theme of the story.
+When they included Bill's Hat, the Frying pan, Ellis's cap, and the AWP, you'd expect them to just cut the relevant parts off of the character in question and recycle them into the game.
+Nope, the TF2 items all have unique models to fit with the theme of the story.

 - The turrets in Portal, while using different models and some different sound effects, have the same basic shape and properties as those in Half-Life 2.

 - When it comes to Bethesda, some props are the gift that keeps on giving.
 Props from The Elder Scrolls IV: Oblivion were later used in Fallout 3, and props from Fallout 3 (including ones from The Elder Scrolls IV: Oblivion) appear in Fallout: New Vegas.

 - In Super Robot Wars W, a sprite of the (broken) Tokyo Tower used on a GaoGaiGar chapter is later re-used as a (broken) Eiffel Tower for a Mazinkaiser one.
 Except the Eiffel Tower isn't red.